Epitome87/Understanding-TypeScript-Journey/README.md

 In this module, we will dive into classes and interfaces.
 Classes already exist in modern JavaScript.
 Interfaces are entirely new, though!
-We will expolore what these things are and why we use them.
+We will explore what these things are and why we use them.
 We will explore classes and the concept of inheritance.
 We will also explore Interfaces

 ### What Are Classes